KenKundert/emborg/doc/installing.rst

 Alternately, you can download a precompiled version from `Borg Github Releases
 <https://github.com/borgbackup/borg/releases/>`_, which allows you to install
 Borg as an unprivileged user.
-You can do so with following commands (they will need to be adjusted for to get the latest version):
+You can do so with following commands (they may need to be adjusted to get the latest version):

 .. code-block:: bash